CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Dumbbells, pull-up bar/rack, jump rope

-Point blank, you gotta be efficient with your double-unders for this one.
+You gotta be efficient with your double-unders for this one.
 If not, you either waste energy, particularly at the beginning or you start missing reps, particularly at the end.

 CrossFit Open Workout 20.3